LunarClientProxy/Launcher/README.md

-# Launcher
+# 🎄 Lunar Proxy Launcher

-The launcher to launch Lunar Client without using official launcher
+This launcher coded at C# using framework Windows Forms.
+For developing using Visual Studio 2022